 PNG's National Goals and Directive Principles outlined the five key Pillars.
-Integral Human Development is one pillar advocating for a holistic approach to the development of individuals and communities, taking into account social, economic, political, and cultural dimensions.
-It emphasizes the importance of empowering individuals and communities to participate in their own development and recognizes the interconnectedness of different aspects of development.
+Integral Human Development is one pillar advocating for a holistic approach to the development of individuals and communities, taking into account social, economic, political, and cultural dimensions and Equity and Participation pillar emphasizes the importance of promoting social justice, equal opportunities, and active participation of all citizens in the development process.
+It aims to ensure that the benefits of development are shared equitably among the diverse population of PNG.
+It emphasizes the importance of empowering individuals and communities to participate in their owndevelopment and recognizes the interconnectedness of different aspects ofdevelopment.